mdaizovi/sk8_bot/README.md

     `python manage.py createsuperuser`

-  - You will be prompted by Django to create a super user, and you can use these credentials to log into the admin interface (more on that later.
+  - You will be prompted by Django to create a super user, and you can use these credentials to log into the Admin interface (more on that later.
 We're going to take a pause on this subject here and come back to it.)

+- Import starter data into the database:

+    `python manage.py loaddata fixtures/db.json`

  - Get a Telegram API ID and Save Credenitals
     - Get a Telegram API ID [here](https://my.telegram.org/auth)